-After three months treatment, the REJOICE study met its objective by demonstrating improvement in favor of both doses of the estradiol vaginal inserts versus placebo on the four co-primary endpoints: change from baseline to Week 12 in the percentage of parabasal cells, superficial cells, vaginal pH, and severity of dyspareunia.
+After 3 months of treatment, the REJOICE study met its objective by demonstrating improvement in favour of both doses of the estradiol vaginal insert versus placebo on the

+4 co-primary end points: change from baseline to week 12 in the percentage of parabasal cells, superficial cells, vaginal pH, and severity of dyspareunia.
 One of the outcomes was the change from baseline in patient-reported severity of dyspareunia, which was consistent with clinical practice, according to the clinical expert.

-At Week 12, vaginal dryness was improved with both doses of estradiol vaginal insert compared with placebo, while only the estradiol 10 mcg group had improved vulvar and/or vaginal itching or irritation versus placebo.
+At week 12, vaginal dryness was improved with both doses of the estradiol vaginal insert compared with placebo, while only the estradiol 10 mcg group had improved vulvar and/or vaginal itching or irritation versus placebo.
 The expert indicated that the results of these secondary efficacy outcomes were consistent with the primary outcomes, which favoured estradiol over placebo; however, the differences between estradiol and placebo may not be considered clinically important.

 According to the clinical expert, patient-reported symptom relief is a clinically relevant outcome in the study population.
-In REJOICE, a VVA Symptoms Self-Assessment Questionnaire was used to self-assess patient's symptoms of VVA, including vaginal pain associated with sexual activity, vaginal dryness, and vulvar and/or vaginal itching or irritation.
-However, no information was provided in the submission describing the validity and reliability of this questionnaire, nor was a MCID reported in the indicated population.
+In the REJOICE trial, a VVA Symptoms Self-Assessment Questionnaire was used to self-assess patient's symptoms of VVA, including vaginal pain associated with sexual activity, vaginal dryness, and vulvar and/or vaginal itching or irritation.
+However, no information was provided in the submission describing the validity and reliability of this questionnaire, nor was a minimal clinically important difference reported in the indicated population.
 Although estradiol vaginal inserts appeared to be efficacious versus placebo, it is difficult to determine whether the magnitude of benefit observed is clinically significant.

-Severity of VVA (no atrophy, mild, moderate and severe atrophy) was evaluated using a vaginal mucosa assessment scale, which examines vaginal secretions, epithelial integrity, epithelial surface thickness and color during pelvic examination.
-Normal vaginal secretions, epithelial integrity, epithelial surface thickness and color at Week 12 were more likely to be observed in patients treated with estradiol (4 mcg and 10 mcg) compared to placebo.
-However, there was no information provided for the relationship between change in vaginal mucosa and improvement in symptoms, health-related quality of life (HRQoL) or sexual health.
-Therefore, it is unknown how these changes in vaginal mucosa translate to clinical benefits in the indicated population.
+Severity of VVA (no atrophy, mild, moderate, and severe atrophy) was evaluated using a vaginal mucosa assessment scale, which examines vaginal secretions, epithelial integrity, epithelial surface thickness, and colour during pelvic examination.
+Normal vaginal secretions, epithelial integrity, epithelial surface thickness, and colour at week 12 were more likely to be observed in patients treated with estradiol (4 mcg and 10 mcg) compared to placebo.

-Treatment with estradiol vaginal insert was associated with improved sexual function in postmenopausal women, measured by the Female Sexual Function Index (FSFI).
-The 10 mcg of estradiol showed statistically significant improvements in Total Score, Lubrication and Pain.
+Treatment with an estradiol vaginal insert was associated with improved sexual function in women who were postmenopausal, measured by the Female Sexual Function Index.
+The 10 mcg dose of estradiol showed statistically significant improvements in Total Score, Lubrication and Pain.
 There were no statistically significant differences between estradiol 4 mcg and placebo.